olivertzeng/homework/cat/comparison.md

 * They both mentioned about local markets, likely want to express about how those markets are closely related to those tent city.
 * Extract 1 interviewed someone for their opinion while Extract 2 didn't.

+# Full Answer
+Both Ben Ireland and Charles Dickens described how they helped the poor.
+However, there are still some key differences between the two extracts.
+Firstly, the volunteers are eager to help, while Dickens helped the poor because the poor asked him to.
+Next, extract one tends to be positive about helping people out, even appreciating the poor being thankful after helping, but extract two just described the poor as an "ugly-object".